Thinking about becoming a loader on a commercial shoot? Richard Gray explains what is involved.

-But is a loader still necessary today?
+But is a loader on a shoot still necessary today?

 We have all seen the sepia-tinted photographs of Edwardian shooting days when the aristocracy would shoot huge bags, sometimes using three guns and two loaders, such was the need to maintain a constant rate of fire.
-So is a loader a relic of the past?
+So is a loader on a shoot a relic of the past?
 Or a useful part of today’s shooting line-up?

 The role of a loader has changed

 Today’s loaders are anything but subservient – in fact they may well be more experienced shooters than the Gun they are assisting.
 Many loaders are international clayshooters and have coaching and safety qualifications.
 Indeed, having a loader present can be an additional safety factor for shoot captains dealing with novice or foreign Guns not used to driven game and shooting protocol.
 (Take a look at our advice on shooting etiquette.)

 Only a few loaders will be employed full-time in such a role for the whole season.
 However the rest of us may get the opportunity to work as loaders on free days, particularly on the larger prestigious estates that cater for overseas clients for whom the services of a loader is still seen as part of the great British sporting tradition.